jbeno/credit/README.md

 ## Helper Functions

-As part of this project, I created some helper functions thare published here:
+As part of this project, I created some helper functions that are published here:

 * [mytools.py](https://github.com/jbeno/mytools)